altontonn/Blog-app/Readme.md

 - Account creation

-Users will be able to create accounts to log in or out Post creation and
+Users will be able to create accounts in the blog app

 - Post creation